Excitation energies: UV/Vis, X-ray, CD, MCD

 In case of ROKS-TDA-DFT [10] the spin of the excited state is well defined.
 The default is that the spin of the excited state is the same as that of the ground state (\(S_{excited} = S_{ground state}\)).
 In spin-flip ROKS TDA-DFT calculations the spin of the excitation is 1 higher than the spin of the ground state (\(S_{excited} = S_{ground state} + 1\)).
 The case where the spin of the excitation is 1 lower than the spin of the ground state is not implemented.
 This ROKS TDA-DFT method can be used in case of spin-orbit coupling if one includes spin-orbit coupling perturbatively, see spin-orbit coupled excitation energies open shell molecule.

-There are several flavours of spin-conserved ROKS TDA-DFT [10] [30], namely R-TDA [7], S-TDA [34], and X-TDA [35].
+There are several flavors of spin-conserved ROKS TDA-DFT [10] [30], namely R-TDA [7], S-TDA [34], and X-TDA [35].
 R-TDA is the original restricted open-shell TD-DFT method within the TDA by Rinkevicius and co-workers.
 S-TDA stands for spin-adapted TD-DFT within TDA in which also triplet coupled closed-to-virtual single excitation are incorporated.
 S-TDA is the default method in ADF.
-When one applies RPA corrections to the frequency-independent kernel in S-TDA, one obtaines the X-TDA method.
+When one applies RPA corrections to the frequency-independent kernel in S-TDA, one obtains the X-TDA method.
 Li and Liu have shown that X-TDA is just as good as S-TDA but due to simplicity, X-TDA may be more efficient.
 Note that for X-TDA the calculation of HF exchange integrals is needed, thus for LDA and GGA functionals one needs to include the key HARTREEFOCK.

 Excited state gradients can not be calculated with ROKS-TDA-DFT.